aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/global/global.rst

 Other parameters
 ----------------

+Those arguments are not associated to any module.

 .. _global-help:

 ``--help, -h``
 """"""""""""""

-Print this help.
+Prints the help with all the *required* and *optional* arguments.
+The last change in function of the selected simulation type and code.

 .. _global-advanced-help:

 ``--Help, -H``
 """"""""""""""

-Print this help with the advanced arguments.
+Prints the help with in more the advanced arguments.

 .. _global-version:

 ``--version, -v``
 """""""""""""""""

-Print informations about the version of the code.
+Prints informations about the version of the source code and compilation options.

 .. _global-except-a2l:

 ``--except-a2l`` |image_advanced_argument|
 """"""""""""""""""""""""""""""""""""""""""

-Enhance the backtrace when displaying exception by changing program addresses into file names and lines (may take some seconds).
+Enhances the backtrace when displaying exception.
+This change the program addresses into filenames and lines.
+It may take some seconds to do this work.

+.. note:: This option works only on Unix based OS and if AFF3CT has been :ref:`compiled <compilation_compiler_options>` with debug symbols (``-g`` compile flag) and **without** ``NDEBUG`` macro (``-DNDEBUG`` flag).

 .. _global-except-no-bt:

 ``--except-no-bt`` |image_advanced_argument|
 """"""""""""""""""""""""""""""""""""""""""""

-Do not print the backtrace when displaying exception.
+Disables the print of backtrace when displaying exception.